fan3750060/wpcore/README.md

 	This is a World of Warcraft server written in PHP.
 	Now it has debugged the process of logging in to the server.
 	The current World of Warcraft client is 3.3.5.
-	The server list and account password data need to query the authoritative library.
+	The server list and account password data need to query the AUTH library.
-	The world server authentication process is complete and is developing packet encryption...
+	The world server authentication process is complete and packet encryption is complete The follow-up process is in development...

 	The database file is in the root directory: sql/auth.sql